ambrzeski/kaggle-rsna-2019/README.md

         # Used for Brainscan models
         model_outdir = '/kolos/m2/ct/models/classification/rsna/'
     ```
-    Modify train_dir, test_dir and labels_path variables to make them point to appropriate data paths on your hard drive.
+    Modify train_dir, test_dir, test2_dir and labels_path variables to make them point to appropriate data paths on your hard drive.
 Also, modify the data_root variable to indicate output directory, where the converted data should be saved.
 Finally, set models output paths to desired locations, which will be used later during trainings.

 3. Next, three scripts should be executed to perform the full process of conversion.
 The scripts can be run right away if you open the project in PyCharm.
 Otherwise you may need add project package to PYTHONPATH: